BleuLlama/ImageWriterIISimulator/README.md

 * Document and confirm cabling to go from my Apple IIc to my dev machine
 * Document and confirm cabling to go from a 68k Mac to my dev machine
+* Look for (or create) a STL of an ImageWriter II to shove a Raspberry Pi into, because it'd be neat.

 # Video presentation Setup